The Order of Franciscan Penitents

 Friar's Footnotes by Fr.
 John Prenger, OFP

-Noon Thursday Eucharist (March 13), Fr.
+Noon Thursday Eucharist (July31), Fr.
 John presiding

-5 pm Saturday Eucharist (March 15), Fr.
+5 pm Saturday Eucharist (August 9), Fr.
 John presiding

 SAYINGS OF THE SAINTS